lilyosah/tech-knowledgebase/Rails Migration.md

 - Do this instead of using [[SQL]] because Rails defines production environments, you'd have to make three identical [[SQL]] calls
  - Automatable
 - `$ exec rails g(enerate) migration [migration name]`
+- Run migration from migration file: `rails db:migrate`
-- To add to the table, have to add to the seed
+- To add to the table, have to add to the seed: `rails db:seed`

+📝 If you want, you can change the col names and types etc before you run the migration for the first time, AFTER generating the migration file.
+After you run it for the first time, you would be better off scrapping the bd in a low-stakes app (`rails db:drop`), in a higher stakes situation, use methods to change the table attribute

 Show help: `rails g model`